Computable de Finetti measures

 \subsection{The Computable de~Finetti Theorem}

 In each of these examples, the de~Finetti measure is a \emph{computable measure}.
 (In Section~\ref{representation}, we make this and related notions precise.
-For an explicit computable representation of the Beta-Bernoulli process, see in Section~\ref{funcpure}.)
+For an implementation of the Beta-Bernoulli process in a probabilistic programming language, see Section~\ref{funcpure}.)
 A natural question to ask is whether computable exchangeable sequences always arise from computable de~Finetti measures.
 In fact, computable de~Finetti measures give rise to computable distributions on exchangeable sequences (see Proposition~\ref{mucomp}).
 Our main result is the converse: every computable distribution on real-valued exchangeable sequences arises from a computable de~Finetti measure.

 \begin{theorem}[Computable de~Finetti] Let $\chi$ be the distribution of a real-valued exchangeable sequence $X$, and let $\mu$ be the distribution of its directing random measure $\nu$.
-Then $\mu$ is uniformly computable in $\chi$, and $\chi$ is uniformly computable in $\mu$.
+Then $\mu$ is computable relative to $\chi$, and $\chi$ is computable relative to $\mu$.
 In particular, $\chi$ is computable if and only if $\mu$ is computable. \end{theorem}

 The directing random measure is classically given a.s.\ by the explicit limiting expression \eqref{aslimit}.
 Without a computable handle on the rate of convergence, the limit is not directly computable, and so we cannot use this limit directly to compute the de~Finetti measure.
-However, we are able to reconstruct the de~Finetti measure using the moments of a set of derived random variables.
+However, we are able to reconstruct the de~Finetti measure using the moments of random variables derived from the directing random measure.